AirSplat: Alignment and Rating for Robust Feed-Forward 3D Gaussian Splatting: Related Work

 \subsection{Optimization-based NVS}

 The paradigm of novel view synthesis (NVS) has seen a dramatic shift from Neural Radiance Fields (NeRF)~\cite{mildenhall2020nerf}.
 While several NeRF variants~\cite{yu2021plenoctrees, fridovich2022plenoxels, muller2022instant, tensorf, 10504815} successfully compressed training and inference times, 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d} broke new ground by modeling scenes with anisotropic primitives and a differentiable rasterizer.
 Subsequent research \cite{yu2024mip, huang20242d, fu2024colmap} has refined this representation to improve reconstruction quality and pose robustness.
-However, a fundamental bottleneck of these methods is the requirement for per-scene optimization for every new environment, preventing the immediate translation of raw pixels into 3D structures.
+To mitigate costly per-scene optimization of 3DGS, a parallel line of work seeds the optimization with stronger priors instead of a sparse SfM point cloud: InstantSplat~\cite{fan2024instantsplat} initializes the Gaussians from the dense points of a geometric foundation model in a pose-free manner, QuickSplat~\cite{liu2025quicksplat} learns data-driven priors that jointly predict the initial Gaussians and a learned densification policy, and DAPS-AGF~\cite{yousaf2025daps} introduces depth-aware supervision with adaptive gradient-based densification for weakly-observed regions.
+However, even with such accelerated initialization, these methods still incur seconds of iterative, per-scene refinement for every new environment, preventing the immediate translation of raw pixels into 3D structures.
 This persistent reliance on scene-specific optimization creates a significant barrier for applications requiring low-latency and scalability, underscoring the need for generalizable, feed-forward architectures.